Indir99/ESP8266-Smart-home/README.md

 ## Introduction

 In this project we will try to implement a smart home system.
 The aim of this project is to create a system that will connect sensors (input) and actuators (output).
 The system will be connected to the server and we will manage the actuators from a remote location.
 We will collect data from the sensors and send it to the server.
 Further, the data will be stored in a database and based on the collected data we will create appropriate diagrams, and based on the diagrams we can draw some conclusions about changes in the system.
-We will manage the actuators based on the data we will get from the server, that is, specifically from our SCADA system, ie. from a remote location we will manage events inside our house (e.g. we can turn on air conditioning, lights, open a garage, etc.).
+We will manage the actuators based on the data we will get from the server, ie. specifically from our SCADA system, ie. from a remote location we will manage events inside our house (e.g. we can turn on air conditioning, lights, open a garage, etc.).

 Equipment:

-1. NodeMCU- ESP8266
+1. NodeMCU- ESP8266 (3x)
 2. Wires
 3. Light sensor - photoresistor
 4. Thermisor